damienmarlier51/GMC/README.md

 ## 5) Train initial classifier

 First model is a XGBoost model. <br/>
-This model was chosen as it yields good results without much data transformation (such as normalization, clipping etc...) required.<br/>
-Its parameters can be found in ```params/def_xgb_model.json```.
+This model was chosen as it yields good results without much data transformation (such as normalization, clipping etc...) required.
+Its parameters can be found in ```params/def_xgb_model.json```. <br/>

 ```